csezenoglu/RTD-Loop-Antennas/content/applications.rst

 	*	- Appropriate for long range communication
 		-
+	*	- Diffract around objects that would block higher frequencies -
+	*	- Less prone to multipath
+		-

 VLF antennas operate on VLF band.
 They are electrically small and this simplifies analysis.
 They are physically large structures.
 In other words, they generally have a number of towers that 200-300 m high and cover areas of up to a square kilometer or more.
 The VLF antennas support worldwide communication :cite:`ekmekci:2004`.